YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 * The default value is 30 seconds.

-* Use only with -BYTESTREAM
+* Use only with -BYTESTREAM and RESTORE.

 ~~~~~~~~~~~~~
 -NEWJNLFILES